-Affordable rental units, to include HTC (Housing Tax Credit) projects and privately owned properties, have been supported by the City in the past to promote development of affordable units.
+Affordable rental units, to include HTC (Housing Tax Credit) projects, non-profit developments, and other privately developed properties are, as necessary, evaluated by the City to promote development of affordable units.
 When appropriate, the City will continue to review proposed private and public affordable rental developments.
 Special needs housing is also a need as local housing providers struggle with limited funding.
 The BVCH (Brazos Valley Coalition for the Homeless) applies for available HUD Continuum of Care (CoC) funds and MHMR of the Brazos Valley is also seeks new sources of funds.
 Local organizations and churches have also established programs to meet these needs.